 Here is an example for the keyword “Chicago Therapist”

-Specific titles seem easy to read and naturally uses keyword.
+Specific titles seem easy to read and naturally uses the primary keyword.

 A bad title is generally better than no title at all so be sure to utilize the title tag on every page and post.
 And use a different title for each page.
 Using the same title tag for all pages doesn’t tell Google a thing about what makes this content different from other content on your site.